 Here’s why a lotus flower is the worst logo you could choose for your yoga business.

-Every time I see a yoga or wellness business using a lotus flower logo a little bit of me absolutely dies inside.
-Then I facepalm.
+Hi, my name is Jade and every time I see a yoga or wellness business using a lotus flower logo a little bit of me absolutely dies inside.

-It honestly in my opinion is the worst logo you could choose.
+In my opinion as a business consultant (with nearly 20 years experience working with global brands and their identities)a lotus flower is the worst logo you could choose.
 Followed by a yoga figure.
 Or a combination of the two.
+And I’m going to tell you why in a moment…

-Let’s take a deep dive into branding and why this logo choice is totally at odds with the purpose of branding.
+Let’s take a deep dive into branding and why this logo choice is totally at odds with the purpose of branding -and the proof of why you are worthy of something as special as you are.

 What is branding?